PR1EN10: Menu-program

 • '\t'

 Example: puts("Hello, user!"); putchar() – put character.
 This is the simplest output function out of them.
-It allows to print a single character only.
-It is good to use it for printing newlines for an example.
+It only allows printing of a single character.
+It is often used for printing single newlines or other special characters.

 Example: putchar('\n');